philips-labs/automation-workshop/docs/part-3.md

 You will want to look at the `useEffect` and `useState` react hooks to allow you to trigger the request to the API and store the result.

-You must also call the `onChange` function passed as a property to pass any output value along to the template.
+You must also call the `onChange` function passed as a props to notify backstage of the output value you want to use in the template.
+This does not have to be what you render directly in the UI, for example you can pass an ID but render a friendly name.
 So you should call this each time change the rendered cat image.

 !!! tip